ROOTPWA-Maintainers/ROOTPWA/README.md

     `> ./autogen.sh && ./configure --prefix=/your/folder/to/install/bat && make && make install`

     BAT can be compiled with support for OpenMP.
 If it is supported by your system, add the `--enable-parallel` option to the `configure` arguments.
-If BAT should not be installed outside the build directory, `configure` can be called without the `--prefix` option and `make install` should not be excuted.
+If BAT should be installed into the source directory, you can use `--prefix=$PWD`. `make install` still needs to be executed in this case to create the `lib` and `include` directories required by ROOTPWA.

 3. Set the environment variable `BATINSTALLDIR` to either the directory containing the installation or to the build directory.